-After years of hiking and backpacking to places that sometimes took hours just to get to the trailhead, the realization came (partly due to this economy) that exploring your own backyard has many benefits.
+After years of hiking trails and backpacking, heading to places that sometimes took hours just to get to, the realization came, (partly due to this economy) that exploring your own backyard has many benefits.
 Those benefits can be very rewarding and lack the expense of those far away trips.

-Never met these before hiking right here on the south shore!
+Never met one of these before hiking trails right here on the south shore!

 We hope that this will be the residents' as well as the visitors' be all